bboe/bryceboe.com/content/bye-bye-google-the-end-of-a-great-summer.md

 up the eyes boys!" a few times, as we put 3 Ninjas on in the background.
 After the game and the movie I said my goodbyes and headed home.

-Saturday afternoon I spent packing and cleaning which wasnâ€™t terribly exciting.
+Saturday afternoon I spent packing and cleaning which wasn't terribly exciting.
 That evening I went up to Berkeley one last time to hang out with Mira, Bung and Reina.
 I ended the summer the same way I started it, by playing pool at a bar, crashing at Mira's, finally followed by